-- 1. Explicit consent has been obtained;

-- 2. It is for a healthcare purpose;

-- 3. It is required by law or the courts;

-- 4. It can be justified as sufficiently in the public interest to warrant a breach of confidentiality.
+- 1. Explicit consent has been obtained; - 2.
+It is being used for a healthcare purpose by a healthcare professional; - 3.
+It is required by law or the courts; - 4.
+It can be justified as sufficiently in the public interest to warrant a breach of confidentiality. - 5.
+It is It is supported by section 60 of the Health and Social Care Act 2001.

-Whenever decisions are to be made about confidential health information, all staff should apply the "Medical confidentiality decisions in practice" guide, taken from the NHS Code of Practice.
+Whenever decisions are to be made about confidential health information, all staff should apply the "Medical confidentiality decisions in practice" Guide, taken from the NHS Code of Practice.